 Top Tip: Drill pilot holes in the frame of the backrest, as well in the prop up.
 Next, install the prop up into place with 2” carriage bolts.
 Place a washer between the frame and the prop-up.

 After building the backrest, as well as the prop-up you should fit it into place and lock it with one carriage bolt on both sides.
 In order to get the job done in a professional manner, you should make sure the backrest is horizontal, when drilling the pilot holes.
+Fit a washer between the frame and the backrest.

 Top Tip: Drill pilot holes both trough the frame of the lounge chair and trough the back rest.
 Insert the bolts and tighten the nuts properly, making sure you don’t damage the lumber.